 If you want to determine if a diamond is real, you can do a few things at home, even without the specialized equipment a diamond expert might use.

+Do real diamonds reflect a rainbow?
 A real diamond will distinctly reflect light, giving off a gray or white color with some rainbow colors.
 However, if the reflection shows a rainbow of colors or dull colors, it may be a fake diamond.
+A real diamond does not reflect a pure rainbow as vibrant as a fake diamond might.

-Perform a UV test by putting the diamond under a UV light.
+Perform a UV test by putting the diamond or fake diamond under a UV light.
 Most diamonds emit a blue glow.
 However, not all diamonds will, so if it doesn’t, that won’t necessarily mean it’s not a real diamond.

-If the diamond appears flawless, it may not be real.
+If it appears you have a flawless diamond, it may not be real.
 Real diamonds are not perfect, and they often have imperfections called inclusions.
 Use a magnifying glass to look for these inclusions – or a jeweler can use a loupe.

 Hold the diamond in front of your mouth and breathe on it; a light fog will appear due to the heat and moisture from your breath.
 This fog will disperse quickly.
 A real diamond will not retain the fog because diamonds are efficient heat conductors.
 However, a fake diamond will hold onto the fog for a few seconds.